Kallenju/notes/README.md

 This project is designed to facilitate the creation and management of notes using Markdown.
 It includes features for editing, searching, archiving, and deleting notes.

-The project serves as a practical exercise to deepen DevOps and Backend competencies.
+The project serves as a practical exercise to deepen DevOps and Backend competencies and best practise.

 ## DevOps Features

-In this project I implemented several basic DevOps features:

 The project incorporates several fundamental DevOps features: